 Golf grass is a hybrid golf game similar to regular golf (Drive Chip and Putt) and the 1983 popular Japanese version of Park Golf.
 It is a putting and driving game all in one played with 1 club.
 Played in Japan and Korea by over1 million players on over 3,500+ courses..
 Popular manufacturers like Callaway, Mizuno, and Honma make equipment for the sport.

 Very easy to learn and enjoy with out the frustration of beginner golf.
 Design a course wherever land is available.
 No manicured greens or a bag filled with expensive clubs required.
 All that is needed is a fairly smooth grassy site, dirt, heavy soil or packed sand will work.
-Ideal locations include parks. playgrounds, schools, churches, resorts, beaches, existing golf courses, or even your own backyard.
+One good option is to tee off at the red (100) yard marker on a regular golf course and just drop our portable hole over existing cup and flag stick Other Ideal locations include parks. playgrounds, schools, churches, resorts, beaches, existing golf courses, or even your own backyard.

 Clubs & Equipment

 The only equipment needed.....
 1 ball, 1 club, and 1 portable flag/hole or a fixed cup and you are ready to play.
 The ball is approximately 2 1/4 inches (cue ball size) in diameter and is made of a smooth hard resin material.
 The club is similar in size and shape of a wood fairway driver.
 The 8" hole (fixed or portable) is about twice the size of a regulation golf cup.